suaefar/zero-delay-audio-codec/README.md

 Then, run `play_demo.m` (in Octave) to see if encoding and decoding works.
 This script encodes and decodes a signal and shows the state of some internal variables of the encoder.

-Run `./run_benchmark.sh <folder-with-wav-files-sampled-at-32kHz> <PREDICTOR> <QUALITY> <ENTRY>` to encode and decode the audio files in the folder and get some encoding statistics where the currently considered default values are as follows: PREDICTOR = 3, QUALITY = 0, ENTRY = 10.
+Run `./run_benchmark.sh <folder-with-wav-files-sampled-at-32kHz> <PREDICTOR> <QUALITY> <ENTRY>` to encode and decode the audio files in the folder and get some encoding statistics where the currently considered default values are as follows: PREDICTOR = 3, QUALITY = 0, ENTRY = 8.

-To compare ZDAC to OPUS at compareable bit rates you can run `./run_opus_comparison.sh <WAVFILE> <OPUS_BITRATE> <ZDA_PREDICTOR> <ZDA_QUALITY> <ZDA_ENTRY>`.
+To compare zdac to opus at compareable bit rates you can run `./run_opus_comparison.sh <WAVFILE> <OPUS_BITRATE> <ZDA_PREDICTOR> <ZDA_QUALITY> <ZDA_ENTRY>`.
 The script encodes and decodes the WAVFILE and produces a figure comparing the respective differences to the input signal in the time domain and in the log Mel-spectrogram domain.
-After the first run with OPUS_BITRATE=512, add the bitrates of the (possibly two) channels encoded with ZDAC and set OPUS_BITRATE to this value.
+After the first run with OPUS_BITRATE=512, add the bitrates of the (possibly two) channels encoded with zdac and set OPUS_BITRATE to this value.
 The figures are saved in png-files for each channel separately.
-The comparison is not ideal, because ZDAC is developed with a target samplerate of 32kHz and OPUS is not compatible with this setting, which requires resampling prior to the comparison.
+The comparison is not ideal, because zdac is developed with a target samplerate of 32 kHz and opus is not compatible with this setting, which requires resampling prior to the comparison.

 ### PREDICTOR
 The predictor predicts the next sample values based on past sample values.